 The whole experience was disturbing—not life changing, except that I vowed that I would never count points again! (or diet)

 After WW, I gained all the weight back fast and a few extra pounds for good measure.
 I feel strongly now that it’s important to ground yourself in eating to nourish your body and then and only then, will you be successfully change your metabolism and regain a healthy weight.
 Sure you can lose weight by just cutting down the amount of food you eat.
 But if you do it by removing real food and real fat, you compromise your overall health.

 Some people think it sounds extreme to eat the Whole 30 way.
 But that’s not because this is an extreme diet.
 It’s because of the way we’ve been conditioned to think of pasta, bread, cereal, junk food, and other processed foods as normal that is truly extreme.
 Even though we’ve been told that it’s all fine in moderation—it’s not.
 It’s wrecking our bodies and our health.

 Whole 30 gave me the tools to make lasting change in my body and health.
 Melissa and Dallas have written a couple of excellent books that explain the process much better than I ever could.
 I’m just an enthusiastic supporter.
 They also host one of the most useful and supportive online forums I’ve been a part of.

 Here’s to wishing everyone a great relationship with food!
 Let me know below how W30 has changed your life.
 I’m also happy to answer any questions about my experience.

 For more on Whole 30

 To keep up with the best of My Think Big Life on Pinterest

-This book really explains the program well.
+This IS the book you must have to get started.
+It Starts With FOOD really explains the program well.
 It is my go-to when I need to remind myself why I eat this way or if I’m trying to explain it to someone else.